Transaction Retry Architecture With Retry Coordinator

 |

-Because each microservice domain has its own dedicated Master, a Master failure affects only that domain’s retry subsystem.
+A Master failure affects only that domain’s retry subsystem.
 Other microservice domains continue operating normally.
 Primary transaction execution (new transactions) is unaffected by Master availability.
-For systems where even this scoped failure window is unacceptable, see Virtual Clusters for how to deploy multiple independent master-slave groups within the same domain to achieve fault isolation at the retry layer. |
+For systems where even this scoped failure window is unacceptable, see Virtual Clusters. |

 Step 1 — Register with the Master.

-Why Have a Slave Layer at All?
+Why Have a Retry-Coordinator-Slave Layer At All?

 Your service pods (Orchestrators) come and go frequently — they restart on deployments, scale up under load, scale down at night.
 If the Master had to track every individual pod, it would be overwhelmed with registration and deregistration events and would constantly be recalculating the entire ring.

-What Does It Know About?
+What It Knows and Does Not Know

 -

-The Retry-Coordinator-Master it is registered with (configured via
+The Master it is registered with (

-stacksaga.agent.slave.target-master.hostandstacksaga.agent.slave.target-master.port). -
+stacksaga.agent.slave.target-master.host/.port). -

 The Orchestrator instances currently connected to it.